Borrowing & Renewing

 Materials that were due May 1, 2021 have been automatically renewed to be due May 1, 2022.

 If you no longer need to consult these materials, we encourage you to return them to the Library.

 Interlibrary Loan materials will not be automatically renewed.

 Please check your Library Account for a list of checked out items and due date information.

 Returns in Person at D'Angelo Law Library

-The law library will accept returns from law students and staff during the weeks of October 12-16 and November 16-20.
-During these times, you may place your books in the temporary book-drop set up on the second floor of the Wilson Reading Room, just outside room 203.
+The law library will accept returns from law students and staff during Winter Quarter Reading Period (3/8-3/12).
+During this time, you may place your books in the temporary book-drop set up on the second floor of the Wilson Reading Room, just outside room 203.
 Returned books will be quarantined for five days and then checked in.